markNZed/TaskFlow/docs/relational_intelligence.md

 ## What is Relational Intelligence?

 Relational Intelligence is commonly understood as the ability to understand, navigate, and manage the dynamics of interpersonal relationships effectively.
 This multifaceted skill is vital in both personal and professional spheres, influencing how we interact with others, build networks, lead teams, and maintain healthy relationships.
+This overview introduces a new definition of relational intelligence as a direction for artificial intelligence research adn development.

 ## Key Aspects of Relational Intelligence